HarshitKaushik/java-cheat-sheet/README.md

 Line after Exception - Main
 ```

 Connection is closed even when exception is thrown.
-This is because connection.close() is called in the finally block.
+This is because `connection.close()` is called in the finally block.
 Finally block is always executed (even when an exception is thrown).
 So, if we want some code to be always executed we can move it to finally block.

 Code in finally is NOT executed only in two situations.
 If exception is thrown in finally.
-If JVM Crashes in between (for example, System.exit()).
+If JVM crashes in between (for example, System.exit()).

 #### finally is executed even if there is a return statement in catch or try
 ```java
 private static void method2() {